NNPDF/nnpdf/doc/sphinx/source/tutorials/pdfbases.rst

 use to label the plot title and axes.
 For our particular example, it will be sensible to use ``Rs`` as the value for this argument.

-In addition, it will be good practice to define this particular combination of PDFs as an element of a particular basis.
+In addition, it is good practice to define this particular combination of PDFs as an element of a particular basis.
 As such, we must give this particular element a label, which we will do by adding ``element_representations={"Rs": "R_{s}"}`` to the decorator arguments.